 Today we are going to cover how to write a great first message in Bumble.
 No matter how confident you are in real life, there is always a little trepidation when reaching out to someone new.
 If you’re not a natural communicator you have to think carefully about how you write that opening line.
 TechJunkie is here to help with that.

 How many times have you received a messaging in a dating app that said nothing but ‘Hi’ or ‘Hey, how are you?’
 What happens then?
 You will likely sigh in disappointment and swipe them away never to be seen again.
-If you’re ready to make the first move, you have to get it right if you’re to stand out from the millions of other people using dating apps.
+If you’re ready to make the first move, you have to get it right in order to stand out from the millions of other people using dating apps.

 Say more than ‘Hey’

 Don’t be one of those.
 You know what happens when you get opening lines like that in other dating apps.
 The roll of the eyes, the ‘oh please’ and the goodbye swipe.
 Don’t fall into that trap yourself.
 If you need to take a minute to compose yourself and your opener then take that minute.

 Asking a witty or genuinely interested question is a decent and usually appropriate opening line in dating.
 Make it a good one though.
 Questions show you have paid attention to the profile and are interested in something.
 It then provides an opportunity for the other person to respond in a way they seem appropriate.
 You can then judge if they are interested or not and go from there.

 Online dating apps are the middleman to meeting new people and provide the means to find common ground.
 There is no better way to do that than with a question.

 Triggering a reaction is not easy but if you get it right you become instantly memorable, for a while anyway.
 It could be a snort of laughter, a chortle, an exclamation of how cool your comment was or something completely different.
 Take a second to look at his profile to see what kind of reaction he would most likely enjoy and go from there.